bcsurf2822/subagents-coffee/README.md

 ![Products Listing](docs/screenshots/products.png)
 *Complete product catalog with category filtering and detailed coffee information*

-## 💡 Key Takeaway
+## Key Takeaway

 This project proves that with the right approach to AI-assisted development—specialized agents, careful context management, and structured prompts—complex applications can be built rapidly without sacrificing quality.
-The key is treating AI as a specialized team of experts rather than a single generalist tool.

 ---

-**Built with ❤️ and ☕ using Claude Code in under 2 hours**# subagents-coffee
+**Built using Claude Code in under 2 hours**